arcus/arcus_skill_series_sql/sql_basics/sql_basics.md

 --{{0}}--
 Welcome!
-I'm Rose Franzen, and I use she/her pronouns.
+I'm Rose Hartman, and I use she/her pronouns.
 I'm a data science educator with the Arcus project in DBHi.
 Today's talk is the third in our five-part series on SQL.
 Today's webinar will be recorded, so please leave your cameras and mics turned off until the question time at the end.